JaimeJimenezG/codeTrackerFrontEnd/README.md

-# Keep in mind this is a very early relase of the project
+# Keep in mind this is a very early release of the project

 # Backend